 • pain

-• swelling or warmth around rash
+• swelling or warmth around the rash

-Managing anxiety may help to prevent anxiety rash.
+Managing anxiety may help prevent anxiety rash.
 A range of lifestyle changes and coping strategies may help.
 People may want to try the following techniques to find a combination of tools that work best for them:

-• regular meditation
+• taking regular meditation

-• breathing exercises
+• using breathing exercises

-• yoga
+• taking part in yoga

-• regular exercise, in particular aerobic exercise
+• engaging in regular exercise, in particular, aerobic exercise

 • understanding personal triggers